Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Results

 \subsubsection{Impact of the VIS background}

-We test the effect of the initial \texttt{NoiseChisel} VIS background subtracted mosaic by comparing it to the custom mosaic where no background subtraction is applied.

-In order to check whether the initial \texttt{NoiseChisel} background subtraction impacts the measured parameters of the dwarf galaxies, we perform the same test as before by comparing the magnitudes measured on the images without any background subtraction and after this first background subtraction (respectively the ``NOBG mosaic'' and the ``VIS BGSUB mosaic'').
+We tested the effect of the initial \texttt{NoiseChisel} VIS background subtracted mosaic by comparing it to the custom mosaic where no background subtraction is applied.
+To check whether the initial \texttt{NoiseChisel} background subtraction impacts the measured parameters of the dwarf galaxies, we perform the same test as before by comparing the magnitudes measured on the images without any background subtraction and after this first background subtraction (respectively the `NOBG mosaic' and the `VIS BGSUB mosaic').
 This is what is shown on the left panel of Fig.\,\ref{fig:diff}.
 We observe that the trend observed for galaxies detected by eye corresponds to a null magnitude difference.
 Thus, this first background subtraction does not impact the structural parameters of the detected dwarfs.